scala/scala-asm/README.md

   - `git remote rename origin upstream-github`

-If you haven't done so, add the upstream repostiory (https://gitlab.ow2.org/asm/asm) as a remote
+If you haven't done so, add the upstream repository (https://gitlab.ow2.org/asm/asm) as a remote
   - `git remote add upstream-asm https://gitlab.ow2.org/asm/asm`

 ### Make the new version